Ready for this?...

 All of the dog feeding schedule information below applies to healthy dogs unless noted otherwise.

-As you browse along below, please refer to our section "Tips" (after we publish it... this will be the link).
+As you browse along below, please refer to our section Tips.
 This information supplements many of the sections below.
 Furthermore...

 In addition... your dog needs to have a good supply of friendly bacteria in her digestive system.
 Probiotics are a good source.
 Has your dog taken antibiotics lately?
 If so... this drug kills these wonderful organisms!

 And finally (this is a real biggie)... do you feed your dog a processed or raw dog diet?
-It makes a huge difference and most of our info below revolves around this.
-Please click this link (this will also become a link when we're finished publishing below).
+It makes a huge difference with your dog feeding schedule and most of our information below revolves around this.
+Please click this link.

 “Remember... organic is best... arf!”
 Nimble Doggy.
 This plays a big role when it comes to when, how much and how often to feed your favorite pal!